Farmers and ranchers must comply with the Area Rules

 .
 During the investigation, ODA staff interview the landowner or operator, document observations, and gather data and photographs while onsite.
 Staff write thorough investigation reports that are reviewed by several other staff to ensure consistency.
 The program then sends a letter to the landowner describing their compliance status.

 Enforcement actions are rare.
-If a problem is identified during an investigation, the State gives the landowner an opportunity to correct the problem before taking enforcement action.
+If a problem is identified during an investigation, ODA gives the landowner an opportunity to correct the problem before taking enforcement action.
 This approach has been very successful, and the program is generally able to attain compliance through advisories and warnings.

 How to file a complaint